zenaro147/NeoGB-Printer/README.md

 | SDA          |    G21    | <-- YOU CAN USE ANY GPIO AVAILABLE

 ```

+## WebServer interface (optional)
+The NeoGB Printer has an integrated WebServer to easily download your photos and delete then too.
+This will enable too a `dual boot mode`, in other words, the printer will alternate between `Printer Mode` (to print and generate the image files) and `Server Mode` (to access the Web interface and manage your pictures) on each boot

+If you want to use it, you can uncomment the line `#define ENABLE_WEBSERVER` from the `config.h`.
+Right below, you can edit some information about it too.
+In case the program can't connect to an existent WiFi network, the NeoGB Printer will automatically enters in Hotspot mode and will host a WiFi network called `gameboyprinter`
+- **DEFAULT_MDNS_NAME** : MDNS Hostname (useful for Apple products to connect instead the IP address)
+- **DEFAULT_AP_SSID** : Your WiFi network SSID
+- **DEFAULT_AP_PSK** : Yout WiFi network password
+- **WIFI_CONNECT_TIMEOUT** : Wifi timeout connection in ms

+If you are using the OLED display, the IP address will shows on it to easily connection

 ## Powering the beast
 Any 5 Volts source available will do the job as the device consumes less than 1 W: powerbank with USB cable, mobile phone with OTG cable, lithium battery with charger circuit, regular AA batteries with 5 volts regulator like the DD1205UA, etc.